thriveweb/davis-legal/content/pages/areas.md

       title: Professional & Ethical Standards Disciplinary Proceedings
 more:
   buttonLink: /contact/
-  buttonText: contact robert
+  buttonText: contact Rob
   content: >-
-    Robert's costs vary depending on the the amount of work required.
+    Rob's costs vary depending on the the amount of work required.
 Cost estimates can be supplied once a brief is received.
 In appropriate cases Robert is willing to work on a deferred payment or conditional basis.
     Further details are available upon request.
   largeTitle: More
   title: find out more
+meta:
+  description: >-
+    Robert (Rob) Davis appears as counsel in Australian State, Territorial and Federal Courts and the High Court of Australia.
+  title: Practice Areas
 ---